mdsol/Medidata.ZipkinTracerModule/README.md

 #### Usage Examples

-- Under namespace Medidata.ZipkinTracer.HttpModule, please register IHttpModule "ZipkinRequestContextModule" to your web app.
+1) Under namespace Medidata.ZipkinTracer.HttpModule, please register IHttpModule "ZipkinRequestContextModule" to your web app.
    Note: To do client trace on other parts of your web app, you can access present ITracerClient instance using:
 ```
 (ITracerClient)HttpContext.Current.Items["zipkinClient"];
 ```

-- To be more flexible on your implementation, you can insert the calls manually by using ITracerClient methods which is found under the Medidata.ZipkinTracer.Core namespace.
+2) To be more flexible on your implementation, you can insert the calls manually by using ITracerClient methods which is found under the Medidata.ZipkinTracer.Core namespace.

-First you gotta instantiate your ITracerClient instance globally [context-wide].
-(On each beginning of your request) Then do event handling on begin and end request of your requests.
+- Instantiate your ITracerClient instance globally [context-wide].
+(On each beginning of your request)
+- Then do event handling on begin and end request of your requests for server trace
 ```
 context.BeginRequest += (sender, args) =>
 {